Foreign Language Department

-1. Submit a complete Request for Outsourced Foreign Language High School Credit form by 1 October to the FL DH.
+- Submit a complete Request for Outsourced Foreign Language High School Credit form by 1 October to the Foreign Language Department Head.

-2. Attend at least 120 forty-five minute classes (30 weeks x 4 classes) at the chosen institution.
+- Attend at least 120 forty-five-minute classes (30 weeks x 4 classes) at the chosen institution.

-CISP is not responsible for the student’s learning progress and academic outcomes in those course that are taken at outside institutions.
-However, the DH will check on the student’s progress during the semester by seeing the student’s work (worksheets, textbooks, workbooks, progress test, etc.).
+CISP is not responsible for the student’s learning progress and academic outcomes in those courses that are taken at outside institutions.

 We are aware that some institutions run by semesters and some by trimesters.
-For this reason, we do not strictly expect that students be tested by the end of CISP’s semesters, but allow grades to be submitted at a later time, e.g. in the fall the following year, depending on the schedule of the outside institution.
+For this reason, we allow grades to be submitted at a later time, e.g. in the fall the following year, depending on the schedule of the outside institution.
 Nevertheless, students are responsible for making sure their certificate comes on time.
 They need to bring it to the FL DH at least 2 weeks prior to the date they need the credit to be on transcript.

-The student must be proactive about seeking out the DH during the semester to show his or her continuous language progress.
-The DH is not responsible for ensuring the student’s progress or supervising the student’s preparation for the exams.
+The student must be proactive about seeking out the FL DH during the year to show his or her continuous language progress.
+The FL DH is not responsible for ensuring the student’s progress or supervising the student’s preparation for the exams.